|

 (6) Equity option

-The term “equity option” means any option—
+The term “equity option”

 (A) to buy or sell stock, or

-(B) the value of which is determined directly or indirectly by
+(B) the value of which is determined

-reference to any stock or any
+to any stock or any narrow-based

 (as defined in section 3(a)(55)